Is a book a scholarly source?

 🚵♂️ If the book is a non-scholarly source, can I still use it?

-If you evaluated the book, it turned out to be a non-scholarly source, then you should not use it in your paper.
-However, it depends on the scope of your research.
+If you evaluate a book and conclude that it is not a scholarly source, you should not use it in your paper.
+However, that also depends on the scope of your research and rules at your institution.
 Make sure to check with your supervisor first if using non-scholarly sources is allowed.